hungnguyennaz/NeonPaper/README.md

 # NeonPaper

-A Paper 1.12.2 fork that aims to the Performance and Exploits fixes
+A Paper 1.12.2 fork that aims to the Performance and some Exploits fixes

+## This didn't patch some packet exploits so please install the recommends

 ## Forked from Dionysus, patches are from